rangle/react-native-training/docs/01-Intro.md

 the business logic the apps.

 #### How does it work?
-  - where is the JavaScript code executed
+  - where is the JavaScript code executed?
+  -- in a JavaScript engine called JavaScriptCore Native bridge, implemented in Objective-C/C++ in iOS and in Java on Android,
   - what is being compiled?

 ## 1.1 Getting Started